 As I've said so far, to play by ear, you don't need any music reading skills or knowledge in music theory.
 But it does help.
 Many pop songs use the same set of chords.
 So why do pop songs still sound so different from one another?

 Practice with a friend

 Some people have that awesome talent of perfect pitch.
 This means they're able to name or sing a given musical note without a reference point.
 Some people are born with perfect pitch, though this is rare.
 Listening skills can always be trained and improved.
 Even if you don't master perfect pitch, you can still be a very good musician.

 Even practicing songs helps you boost your listening skills.
-But if you really want to put them to the test, try this this entertaining challenge:
+But if you really want to put them to the test, try this entertaining challenge:

 Ask a friend or a member of your family to play two notes, one after another, on the piano.
 Then, it's your turn to tell if the second note was higher or lower than the first one.
 At the beginning, ask them to play should play notes that aren't too close together.
 After a few rounds, they can increase the level of difficulty.
 Of course, you're not allowed to look at the piano during the game.
 Even if the person you're practicing with doesn't play an instrument, you can take turns.
 If they enjoy the exercise too, you can challenge each other!

 After some time, try to work out which octave the second note was played in.
 You can then take things to the next level by trying to work out how many tones separate the first note from the second.
 This exercise is a fun and challenging way to enhance your listening skills.
-And great listening skills are exactly what you need to play your favourite songs by ear.
+And great listening skills are exactly what you need to play your favorite songs by ear.